GSA/ficam-federation/_plan/00_index.md

 > Current and optimized state of targeted processes
 > Identify targeted websites/applications
 > Estimate the potential costs and funding sources
-* Obtain preliminary stakeholder buy-in
+* Identify stakeholders and obtain preliminary buy-in
+* Obtain CIO, CISO, and CFO approval to proceed with your federation project

 Once you get a green light to proceed: